Palau–Spain relations: Historical relations

-After the conquest of the Philippines in 1565 by the Spanish Empire, the Palau archipelago belonged to the General Captaincy of the Philippines, created in 1574, as part of the Spanish East Indies.
+After the conquest of the Philippines in 1565 by the Spanish Empire, the Palau archipelago belonged to the Captaincy General of the Philippines, created in 1574, as part of the Spanish East Indies.

-However, the Spanish presence only began to express itself with evangelization, initiated at the end of 17th century, and its dominance began to be delineated in 18th century.
+However, the Spanish presence only began to express itself with evangelization, initiated at the end of the 17th century, and its dominance began to be delineated in the 18th century.

 The first encounters were with whalers and merchants, who used the islands as stopovers in their travels.
 From those first contacts, but especially in the 19th century, diseases brought on ships from Europe decimated the population of the island, in particular smallpox, flu and leprosy, the same as the use of firearms to resolve tribal differences.
 It is estimated that the indigenous population went from 50,000 inhabitants before coming into contact with Europeans, to a total not exceeding 3,700 at the beginning of 20th century.

 Diplomatic relations

 Palau established diplomatic relations with Spain on 3 August 1995.
-In December 2012, the President of the Government sent a letter of condolences to President Remengesau Jr for the victims and the disastrous effects of typhoon Bopha.
+In December 2012, the President of the Government sent a letter of condolences to President Remengesau Jr for the victims and the disastrous effects of Typhoon Bopha.
 In November 2013, the King of Spain sent a letter of condolences to President Remengesau for the substantial material damage suffered by Typhoon Haiyan.

 At the end of 2014, Palau decriminalized homosexual relations after the mediation of Spain and other countries.